steverusso/bigtech.fail/website/content/events/youtube-removes-liberty-report-episode-covid-whistleblowers/index.md

 > being allowed to talk and express ourselves, and of course, I always thought
 > the internet would be our bosom buddies on this, and yet we can get
 > blackballed on social media, too.

+YouTube [removed another
+episode](/events/youtube-removes-another-liberty-report-for-medical-misinfo/),
+which among other things was critical of Fauci, about three months later.